AlexanderDzhoganov/piped/README.md

 ------------------------ | -----------------------------------------------------------------
 UndefinedProperty        | A property selected with `.prop()` was not found in the input data.
 Error data contains `property` which is the property name and `scope` which is the scope where the error occured.
 InvalidScopeToNonObject  | When calling `.scope()` on a non-object.
-TransformPromiseRejected | A promise returned a `.transform()` call was rejected, the rejection error can be found in the `err` property.
+TransformPromiseRejected | A promise returned by a `.transform()` call was rejected, the rejection error can be found in the `err` property.
 InvalidPropertyType      | A type check (e.g. `isString()`, `isNumber()`) failed.
 Error data: `property`, `expectedType`, `actualType`, `scope`
 LookupFailed             | A `lookup()` call failed to find a match for the selected property.
 Error data: `property`, `key`, `scope`
 MapOverNonArray          | When calling `.map()` on a non-array type.